mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 including scalar and matrix data types, automatic differentiation, and template traits and metaprograms.

-* **Model assessment and selection** (afternoon 1.5 hours), [Aki Vehtari](https://users.aalto.fi/~ave/)
+* <a id="ode"></a>**Ordinary differential equation (ODE) models in Stan** (afternoon 1.5 hours), [Daniel Lee](https://www.generable.com/about/)
-<br>In this tutorial I will review estimation of predictive performance of models in M-open seetting where we assume that none of the models is the true model.
-When we don't trust our models, we can re-use data as a model-free proxy for the future data distribution.
-To adjust for data re-use we use leave-one-out cross-validation for exchangeable observations, K-fold cross-validation for group exchangeable observations, and m-step ahead validation for time series.
-I present how these performance estimates and related predictive distributions can be used for model comparison, averaging and checking.
-I discuss fast importance sampling approximation including useful diagnostics.
-Finally I discuss relations to alternative methods for model selection and weighting.
+<br> This tutorial will cover the usage of the ordinary differential equation (ODE) solvers
+from within the Stan language.
+It will be a hands-on session where we'll learn to specify ODEs as functions, the use of the ODE integrators, and practical tips on packing and unpacking the arguments to the function.
 <br>
-Tutorial demonstrations are based on R with rstan, rstanarm, brms and loo packages.
+This tutorial is meant to be hands-on.
+Please be familiar with running Stan models from the interface of your choice.
+It will help to know the difference between arrays of `real` and `vector` types (see Ch.
+26 "Matrices, Vectors, and Arrays").

-* **Productization of Stan** (afternoon 1.5 hours), [Eric Novik](https://www.generable.com/about/)
+* <a id="product"></a>**Productization of Stan** (afternoon 1.5 hours), [Eric Novik](https://www.generable.com/about/)
 <br>
 We all love Stan for its expressivity and flexibility, and for making state-of-the-art NUTS sampler available to a broad community of statisticians, econometricians,